DFE-Digital/ecf-gov-guidance/content/choose-mentors-for-early-career-teachers.md

 Ensure your mentors have enough time to meet with their early career teachers regularly.

-Schools recieve [funding](https://www.gov.uk/guidance/funding-and-eligibility-for-ecf-based-training) to cover mentor time off timetable.
+Schools receive [funding](https://www.gov.uk/guidance/funding-and-eligibility-for-ecf-based-training) to cover mentor time off timetable.

 ## Mentor training and observations